kemalkochekov/GRPC-Server/README.md

 ```
 This command performs linting checks on your entire project and provides a detailed report highlighting any issues or violations found.

+2. Customize Linting Rules:
+You can customize the linting rules by modifying the .golangci.yml file.

+For more information on using golangci-lint, refer to the golangci-lint documentation.

 ## Testing